 In an office environment, knowing your co-worker is a common thing.
-But when the teams are distributed, you have to make sure your employees are intentional about connecting.
+But when the teams are distributed, you have to make sure your employees have the intention to connect.

 Regardless of the development of modern technologies, there is nothing that can replace real-life communication.
-Invite the offshore development team to your company at least once a year.
+Therefore, it’s best to invite your offshore development team or visit them in-person at least once a year.

 Although there is no magic number for visits, knowing one another and flying over is very beneficial for both parties.
 This increases efficiency and helps avoid potential misunderstandings.